-• IT 3.0 is dissolving this glue with AI-native systems and agents.
-AI systems can draft, coordinate, and produce outcomes without predefined workflows.
+• IT 3.0 is dissolving this glue layer with AI-native systems and agents that can draft, coordinate, and produce outcomes without predefined workflows.
 The bullshit jobs of IT 2.0 are first on the chopping block.
-Just as CAD tools erased armies of draftsmen, or UBS’s trading algorithms emptied an entire trading floor in Stamford, today’s AI agents are already hollowing out sales ops, recruiting coordinators, junior devs, and SaaS admins.
+Just as CAD tools erased armies of draftsmen, or UBS’s trading automations emptied an entire stadium of trading floor in Stamford in 2012, today’s AI agents are already hollowing out sales ops, recruiting coordinators, junior devs, and SaaS admins.

 IT 1.0 – Building and Owning the Stack